 Most resorts will help arrange the boat trip to Apo island – a 45 minutes ride.
 You can also go down to Zamboangita pier however, and rent a boat yourself.
 Since Apo island is very small, most people choose to not stay there for the night.
 However, there are a few guesthouses and hostels on the island itself.
 Apo is famous as one of the best diving spots in the Philippines.
 The island is home to a stunning coral reef full of marine life, most notably the sea turtles which made diving in Apo so popular.

 Another extremely popular beach is the Manjuyod white sandbar, the pinnacle of every island hopping tour.
 The island is almost completely empty, with just a few huts and not even a single tree in sight.
-It’s actually possible to rent one of the huts for a night if you wish, with large cottages costing 4000 PHP and smaller ones only 3000.
+It’s actually possible to rent one of the huts for a night if you wish.
 Manjuyod is a perfect place for relaxing, swimming and snorkeling.
 You can take a bus from Dumaguete to Bais and rent a boat, but we recommend incorporating Manjuyod with a day tour of Bais.
 You can visit the bird sanctuary, mangrove forest and go whale and dolphin watching.
 This island is often compared to the Maldives in terms of the sheer beauty and tranquility it offers, so we strongly recommend booking our Manjuyod island tour as part of your package.

 If you are feeling a bit more adventurous, take the 2 hour bus ride to Bayawan city.
 The beaches here are perfect, and the view is simply stunning.
 Best part is, you are most likely going to have the entire place all to yourself!
 Bayawan Beaches are also a great place for diving and snorkeling, so it’s overall a great way to pass a day, especially for families and couples.